 AD ASTRA FELLOWS

-In support of the 2024 University College Dublin Strategic Plan ‘Rising to the Future’, UCD has begun an ambitious plan to increase our faculty numbers by 500 over five years.
+In support of the 2024 University College Dublin Strategic Plan ‘Rising to the Future’, UCD continues to implement its ambitious plan to increase our faculty numbers by 500 over five years.

-In support of the 2024 University College Dublin Strategic Plan ‘Rising to the Future’, UCD has begun an ambitious plan to increase our faculty numbers by 500 over five years.
+In support of the 2024 University College Dublin Strategic Plan ‘Rising to the Future’, UCD continues to implement its ambitious plan to increase our faculty numbers by 500 over five years.

 Welcome to the UCD Ad Astra Fellows website.

-Last year we launched our UCD Ad Astra Fellowship scheme, an initiative to bring some of the best early career academics from around the world to University College Dublin.
-We were overwhelmed by the response, and we were inundated with excellent CVs from every corner of the earth.
-More than 70 of the very best of these people have now joined us, or are in the process of doing so.
+In 2019 we launched our UCD Ad Astra Fellowship scheme, an initiative to bring some of the best early career academics from around the world to University College Dublin.
+We were overwhelmed by the response, and were inundated with excellent CVs.
+More than 70 of the very best of this cohort have already joined our thriving academic community.

-The ‘Rising to the Future’ strategy sets out how we will contribute to this sustainable future through our graduates, through our research and through the way we conduct our business.
-We have adopted four UCD strategic themes which will permeate everything that we do as an institution, guiding the development of our students, our research and our University community.
+The strategy sets out how we will continue to contribute to a sustainable future for our society through our graduates, through our research and through the way we conduct our business.
+We have embedded the four strategic themes in everything that we do, guiding the development of our students, our research and our University community.

 The Ad Astra Fellowship scheme is part of an ambitious plan to increase our faculty numbers by 500 over five years, which is one of the key enablers of the strategy.